SimonWXW/SimonWXW/README.md

 - 👋 Hi, I’m Xiwen Wu, an undergraduate majoring in AI from NWPU, China.
 - 👀 I’m interested in doing sports like table tennis, badminton and watching USA TV series like Big Bang...
 - 🌱 I’m currently conducting some research on Visual SLAM and deep learning.
-- 💞️ I’m looking to collabrate with excellent people in the field of AI.
+- 💞️ I’m looking to collaborate with excellent people in the field of AI.
 - 📫 How to reach me: wuxiwen.simon@gmail.com
 - 🏠 My personal website: coming soon!